By using this site, you agree to the Privacy Policy and Terms of Use.

 Under Pope Leo’s predecessor, Pope Francis, the Vatican signed an agreement with China in 2018 on the appointment of bishops.
 The details of that deal have not been made public.

-It drew widespread concern among human rights advocates, given that the Chinese Communist Party (CCP) is known to persecute Catholics, Christians, and other religious groups, labeling worshippers who do not follow the state version of religions as cultists and criminalizing faith outside of state control.
+It drew widespread concern among human rights advocates, given that the Chinese Communist Party (CCP) is known to persecute Christians and other religious groups, labeling worshippers who do not follow the state version of religions as cultists and criminalizing faith outside of state control.
 The CCP in 1955 detained the Roman Catholic bishop of Shanghai for refusing to renounce papal authority, and he remained in prison for three decades.

 That same month, the Center for Religious Freedom at Hudson Institute published a report that found that the persecution of Catholics had “intensified” since the 2018 deal, focusing on the persecution of 10 Catholic bishops.
 They include bishops who were wrongfully detained, some multiple times, and others who were disappeared.